husonlab/splitstree6/doc/user-manual.md

 This analysis also creates a new window tab.
-Right-click on a tab to get a context menu that allows you to split the main tab pane into two parts, then drag the tabs to the left or right panes to view both the NeighborNet network and the BioNJ tree side-by-side.
+Right-click on a tab to get a context menu that allows you to split the main tab pane into two parts, then drag the tabs to the left or right panes to view both the Neighbor Net network and the BioNJ tree side-by-side.

 ## Building trees